Chris Mowan, MBA, FACHE

 Jay deVenny, FACHE

-Jay deVenny, FACHE, is the Vice President of Business Development at Medical City Dallas Hospital.
+Jay deVenny, FACHE, is the Chief Development Officer at Medical City Dallas Hospital.
 In this role, Jay supports all service line strategic development and coordinates the strategic planning process while integrating hospital operations and affiliation development.
 His leadership has strengthened multiple tertiary service lines including neurosurgery, orthopedics, heart and vascular, GI, oncology, bariatrics and transplantation.